 Contributions receivables represent unconditional promises to give by donors.
 Contributions receivable that are expected to be collected within one year are recorded at net realizable value.
-Contributions receivable that are expected to be collected after one year have been discounted using risk-free interest rates applicable to the years in which the promises are received, approximately at 3% in 2023 and 1% in 2022, and are reflected in the financial statements at their net present value.
+Contributions receivable that are expected to be collected after one year have been discounted using risk-free interest rates applicable to the years in which the promises are received, approximately at 4% in 2024 and 3% in 2023, and are reflected in the financial statements at their net present value.
 Amortization of the discounts is included in contribution revenue.
-The Organization determines an allowance for doubtful accounts based upon management's evaluation of the collectability of individual promises.
+The Organization determines an allowance for credit loss is based upon management's evaluation of the collectability of individual promises.
 See Note 3.